IgniteUI/igniteui-documentation/topics/02_Controls/igDialog/01_Adding igDialog.md

 >**Note:** This is needed for TypeScript versions prior to 1.5 so the compiler could include the dependencies in the program during compilation.
 In 1.5 and newer versions they can be defined in a separate tsconfig.json file.
 For more information see the [tsconfig.json wiki page](https://github.com/Microsoft/TypeScript/wiki/tsconfig.json)

-> More information on how to use the %%ProductFamilyName%% definitions for TypeScript can be found in ["Using %%ProductFamilyName%% with TypeScript" topic](using-ignite-ui-with-typescript.html).
+> More information on how to use the %%ProductName%% definitions for TypeScript can be found in ["Using %%ProductName%% with TypeScript" topic](using-ignite-ui-with-typescript.html).

 - **Razor Initialization**

-	It’s important to know that the Dialog MVC wrapper is not like the other MVC wrappers where it is expected that it will render the HTML,  along with the JavaScript code that initializes the control.
-Because the `igDialog` content can be any HTML markup, you need to define the markup first, and then the MVC wrapper will define all the configurations of the control.
+	It’s important to know that the %%ProductNameMVC%% Dialog is not like the other controls where it is expected that it will render the HTML,  along with the JavaScript code that initializes the control.
+Because the `igDialog` content can be any HTML markup, you need to define the markup first, and then the %%ProductNameMVC%% will define all the configurations of the control.

 	- Define `DIV` HTML placeholder